Find Grad Schools

 50% Women

 The 3rd most popular school in the country for oncology and cancer biology majors who are seeking their master's degree is University at Buffalo.
 Roughly 32,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 5 people received their master's degree in oncology and cancer biology from University at Buffalo.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+Of these students, 50% were women and 25% were members of underrepresented racial-ethnic groups.

 #4